1charofficial/mongo-intro/readme.md

 Things still to complete:

-1. Fix error catch
+1. Fix error catch.
-2. Write code for the comparison od user data, to data base.
+2. Write code for the comparison of user data, to data base.
+(Done.)
-3. Get the login page to render when data is entered correctly
+3. Get the login page to render when data is entered correctly (Done.)
-4. Design the profile page and features
+4. Design the profile page and features.
-4. Styling for the app
+5. Styling for the app.

+UPdate: I have added controllers folder/file and a routes folder.
+The app files have been seperated, making the project more readable and managable.